catprintlabs/bq_stream/README.md

 After checking out the repo, run `bin/setup` to install dependencies.

-You can also run `PRODUCTION=false bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `TEST=true bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Testing

 An RSpec test suite is available to ensure proper functionality.
-Run `PRODUCTION=false rake spec` to run the tests.
+Run `TEST=true rake spec` to run the tests.

 There is also a test with a live connection to BigQuery that be called by using: